gensichen/parts-tracker/README.md

 The Parts-Tracker application is designed with the following key principles:

 1. **Modern Stack**
+    - Frontend
         - Built with React 19.1.0 for a robust and efficient frontend
         - Utilizes Ant Design components for consistent UI/UX
+    - Backend
         - .NET8 Web API
         - PostgreSQL
+        - NUnit

 2. **Maintainable Architecture**